-I have a soft spot for Hall’s Harbour Nova Scotia.
+I have a soft spot for Halls Harbour, Nova Scotia.
 It was the first place John and I purchased a home (all of $24K with five acres) though our house was a few miles up from the actual harbour.
-I hadn’t been back to this picturesque fishing hamlet in roughly 30 years – and with the Hall’s Harbour Lobster Pound now in existence I had an excuse to visit.

-I planned to be in the Halls Harbour Nova Scotia area to do the fantastic hike to Cape Split and wanted to end the day with a lobster dinner.
-However, if the pound is closed, it’s still worth the trip for the beaches, artists studios and galleries featuring artisans and antiques.
+I planned to be in the Halls Harbour, Nova Scotia area to do the fantastic hike to Cape Split and wanted to end the day with a lobster dinner.

-Where is Hall’s Harbour Nova Scotia?
+Where is Hall’s Harbour, Nova Scotia?

 The Hall’s Harbour Lobster Pound

-Time your visit to coincide with either lunch or dinner at the Lobster Pound.
+Time your visit to coincide with either lunch or dinner at the Halls Harbour Lobster Pound.
 In July and August the restaurant is open from 11:30 AM until 9 PM.
-It’s a seasonal operation, so it’s only open between May and October.
-I wish the pound had been around when we lived nearby.

 Decide what you want, whether it is a fresh lobster in which case you can pick your own – or choose from lobster bisque, lobster cakes, lobster rolls and more.
 If for some weird reason you don’t like lobster, there is always chicken.